dfinity/portal/docs/tutorials/02_create_your_first_app/05_using-collections.md

 ```

 Comments about the implementation:
-- The method is a update since it updates the state
+- The method is an update call since it updates the state

 ## Final code